ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 In [Issue 44](https://buttondown.email/laymansguide/archive/lmg-s4-issue-44-image-compression/), I mentioned that the human eye has 3 types of cones that sense red, green, and blue light.
 What I didn’t mention then is that the human eye is that partly due to the way these cones are distributed, the human eye is more sensitive to differences in brightness (or “**luma**”) than differences in colour (“**chroma**”).
 A black-and-white image has only luma information (brightness), while a colour image has both luma and chroma information—you can mathematically separate the data of a colour image into the brightness component (which looks just like a black-and-white photo), and a colour component, which looks like nothing you have ever seen.
 The closest thing to chroma information would be analog colour photo negatives, if you were born early enough to get to see those.

 So that’s another way of representing image information: you can either represent it as RGB (red-green-blue) colour values, or YUV (1 luma value, Y, and 2 chroma values, U & V).
-In RGB, all 3 colour components are equally important and you can’t treat them differently, but in YUV you can process them differently.
-Since the human eye is less sensitive to chroma (colour) information, the JPEG format frequently compresses the chroma components, by averaging each 2×2 group of pixels into 1 value for U and V each.
+In RGB, all 3 colour components are equally important and you can’t treat them differently, but in YUV you _can_ process them differently to achieve lossy compression.

+Since the human eye is less sensitive to chroma (colour) information, in the JPEG image format, the chroma components are compressed by averaging each 2×2 group of pixels into 1 value for U and V each.
 (This process is known as subsampling.)
 Theoretically that halves the amount of data required for the same image!
 (4/4 Y + 1/4 U + 1/4 V = 6/12 of the original information)

 <span style="text-align:center">
 ![4 images with different chroma subsampling](https://github.com/ngjunsiang/laymansguide/blob/master/season4/issue046/issue046_01.jpg?raw=true)